 Notably, this article does not include how to print labels.
 Creating and printing labels, while they often happen nearly at the same time, are two distinct processes.
 Review the Print Labels article for details on printing labels once they are created.

 You can create a label for an order from the Order Grid, Order Details screen, or from the Rate Calculator.
+Follow the steps below, or scroll down to watch a demo video.

 Click Create Label to begin.